On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Higher genera and conclusion

 \section{Higher genera and conclusion}

-In genus 3 with no markings we get zero contributions since the conditions of parity in vertices are not compatible.
-We can not satisfy conditions.
-For example, curves with a node separating genus 1 and genus 2 componets give
+In genus 3 with no markings, we get zero contributions since the parity conditions for vertices are not compatible.
+We can not satisfy the conditions.
+For example, curves with a node separating genus~1 and genus~2 components give